 It's been called "America's Best Christmas Event" and you can only see it in Pigeon Forge, TN.

-Dollywood's Smoky Mountain Christmas Festival is an incredible place to experience the magic of the holidays.
+Dollywood's Smoky Mountain Christmas is an incredible event for experiencing the magic of the holidays.
 Enjoy all the fun of Dollywood complete with beautiful décor, live Christmas shows, and special displays like Santa's Workshop and the Carol of the Trees Light Show.

 For the price of regular admission, you can enjoy all of the fun rides, crafts, and delicious food of Dollywood along with many special events and activities.
-Dollywood's Christmas Festival begins on November 5th and runs until January 1st.
+Every year, Dollywood's Christmas Festival begins in November and runs until late December or January.

 3. Celebrate Thanksgiving in Pigeon Forge